coleman-wma/Voice-Mood-NLP-CNN/README.md

 There are a number of datasets which provide stimuli with scores on these dimensions.
 Here I'm using [IEMOCAP](https://sail.usc.edu/iemocap/).

-Further code for building models is in the 'python' folder.
+Further code for building models is in the [python](https://github.com/coleman-wma/Voice-Mood-NLP-CNN/tree/master/python) folder.

-Code for the web application is in the 'web_app' folder.
+Code for the web application is in the [web_app](https://github.com/coleman-wma/Voice-Mood-NLP-CNN/tree/master/python) folder.

 This application creates a front end where users can record a snippet of themselves talking.
 This is converted to text using Google's speech-to-text, and I then predict emotion on three dimensions (valence, activation and dominance) using both the audio and text outputs.